 The judge says, “Do you owe this money?”

 “Yes, but I can’t pay it right now.”
 Judge, “OK, you can discuss it with that lawyer after court.”

 Do that, and you just pled guilty!
 The ONLY judge who cares about whether you can pay is a bankruptcy judge.
 Bankruptcy judges worry full time about whether people can pay, so the other judges don’t have to worry about it at all.
 And they don’t.

 If you go to court on a warrant in debt, you should tell the judge you are not admitting you owe the money and you want a trial.
-Some judges will really crowd you to just plead guilty, especially in Richmond and Loudoun.
-But if you stand your ground they can’t make you.
+Some judges will really crowd you to just plead guilty, but if you stand your ground they can’t make you.

 If you show up for your first warrant in debt court date, don’t plead guilty and do ask for a trial, you’ll get a trial date a month or two later.
 At the trial you need to stop the creditor from proving that you owe the money.
 So you should use that month or two to talk to a lawyer, get ready to fight them yourself, or maybe try to work out a payment schedule.

 (If you want to work out a payment schedule, you want to show up for court and ask for a trial.
 That gives the lawyer for the creditor the idea that you know a little about your rights—and so the lawyer has some reason to be fair to you.)

 If you plan to fight them at the trial—with or without a lawyer—you need to first file your grounds of defense.
 Your grounds of defense are the reasons you think you don’t owe the money.
 At your first court date, the judge will give you a date for your grounds of defense.
 Miss that, and, you just pled guilty.